-Lying side by side on the hatch cover, the two crimson steaks looked better than gold bullion.
+Lying side by side on the hatch cover, those two crimson steaks looked better than gold bullion.
 (You can’t eat metal.)
-I was panting again, a dog begging for scraps, following Ze’s every move as he neatly trimmed the skin from each slab, then cut the meat into thick red blocks.
-All of the pieces were tossed into the farinha pan for a final rinsing with seawater.
+I was panting again, a dog begging for scraps, following Ze’s every move as he neatly trimmed the skin from each slab.
+He then cut the meat into thick red blocks, tossing all of the pieces into the farinha pan for a final rinsing with seawater.

-Those glistening blocks of tuna had me spellbound.
-So thick and tender, so perfectly square, they were enough to make the most obsessive-compulsive, sushi-loving heart go pitapat.
+Those glistening cubes of tuna had me spellbound.
+They were so thick and tender, so perfectly square.
+It was enough to make even the most obsessive-compulsive, sushi-loving heart go pitapat.
 How I longed to reach over and grab a chunk — just one — and pop it into my mouth.
-Um!

 Kirin, Asahi, Sapporo–oh-oh!

 I knew they wouldn’t eat the fish raw, so my fantasies turned to how Ze would cook it.
 Images of exquisitely fried tuna now pervaded my thoughts.
-I could see the blocks browning in the pan, smell the heady aroma of grilled fish, taste the savory juices bursting in my mouth — my olfactory receptors rocketing to new heights!
+I could see the blocks browning in the pan, smell the heady aroma, taste the savory juices, bursting in my mouth — my olfactory receptors rocketing to stratospheric heights.
 I closed my eyes and swallowed another mouthful of stale saliva.

-Like a kid outside a candy store with his nose on the glass, I looked up at Ze and had to ask, “So Ze, how do you cook the fish?”
+Like a kid outside a candy store with his nose pressed to glass, I looked up at Ze and just had to ask, “So Ze, how do you cook the fish?”